Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament

 The temperament of any mixed breed can depend on the parent they take after the most.
-So, having an understanding of the temperament of the purebred parent dogs can give you some insight into what you can expect with a crossbreed.
+So, understanding the temperament of the purebred parents provides insight into what you can expect with a crossbreed.

 Cane Corso Temperament

 The owner of a Cane Corso must be someone with experience who can handle a strong dog.
 Socialization is essential for all dogs, but particularly so for the Corso.
-These dogs are very intelligent and form powerful bonds with their owners.
+They are very intelligent and form powerful bonds with their owners.

-But without the all-important socialization and training, they can easily become aggressive.
+Without the all-important socialization and training, they can quickly become aggressive.
 They need an owner who can be gentle yet firm while training.
-Corsi tend to view everyone outside of their family as a threat, so this stresses the importance of socialization.
+Corsi view everyone outside of heir family as a threat, so this stresses the importance of socialization.

-They are eager to please but tend to be a little stubborn and bossy at times.
-They can think quite independently and decide when they will do things your way or their own way.
+They are eager to please but sometimes tend to be a little stubborn and bossy.
+They can think independently and decide when to do things your way or their way.

 Belgian Malinois Temperament

-Belgian Malinois are friendly dogs but are also wary of strangers and need a firm yet gentle hand with loads of socialization and training, like the Corso.
+Belgian Malinois are friendly dogs but are also wary of strangers and need plenty of socialization and training, like the Corso.
 Mals can become destructive if they don’t get the right amount of exercise or your attention.

-They can be fairly easy to train because they are eager to please, but there needs to be supervision around young children and other dogs.
-They are confident and intelligent and require a minimum of two very long walks every day.
+They can be pretty easy to train because they are eager to please, but there needs to be supervision around young children and other dogs.
+They are confident and intelligent and require at least two hours of daily exercise.

 belgian malinois standing outdoor